syedshahlal/Text_Summarization_NLP/README.md

 1. Update config.yaml
 2. Update params.yaml
 3. Update entity
-4. Update the configuration manager in src config
+4. Update the configuration manager in the src config
-5. update the conponents
+5. update the components
 6. update the pipeline
 7. update the main.py
 8. update the app.py